ascemama/zhongwen-android/README.md

 It is a port to Firefox on Android of the (desktop) Firefox extension of Leonard Lausen (https://github.com/leezu/zhongwen) which itself is a port of the Chrome extension of Christian Schiller (https://github.com/cschiller/zhongwen).

+# IMPORTANT (13.05.2020)
-# (13.05.2020) - The original zhongwen addon from Christian Schiller does support Android since V5.
+**The original zhongwen addon from Christian Schiller does support Android since V5.
 It is better maintained and is to be prefered for long time usage.
-Currently the only advantage of using Zhongwen-android is the possibility to open a work in pleco.
+Currently the only advantage of using Zhongwen-android is the possibility to open a work in pleco.**

 *Note: currently chrome does not support extension on android devices.*